MariemSameh/BookBazaar/README.md

      - This area is responsible for customer-facing operations such as viewing books, managing their shopping cart, and chatting.
      - *Controllers*:
        - CartController.cs: Manages shopping cart functionalities.
-       - ChatRoomController.cs: Facilitates a chat room where users can communicate.
        - HomeController.cs: Handles the homepage and general customer navigation.
      - *Views*:
        - Organized into folders (Cart, Home), each containing views (Razor pages) for rendering the customer interface.
-*Identity*:
+   -*Identity*:
     - This area contains components for managing user authentication and authorization using ASP.NET Core Identity.